ZuzannaCymerman/MatrycaLedGui/README.md

 # MatrycaLedGui

-Java Swing GUI for controlling led matrix connected to arduino with HTTP requests through ESP8266 module.
+Java Swing GUI for controlling led matrix connected to arduino.
+It is done using HTTP requests going through ESP8266 module.